lukso-network/docs/docs/tools/lsp-smart-contracts/working-with-remix.md

 ## Verifying the Contract

-To verify your contract on the LUKSO testnet:
+To verify your contract on the LUKSO Testnet:

 1. **Enable Contract Verification**

-   - Open the Plugin Manager in Remix
+   - Open the _Plugin Manager_ in Remix
-   - Activate the Contract Verification tool
+   - Activate the _Contract Verification_ tool
    - The verification icon will appear in the left menu

 2. **Configure Blockscout API**

    - Navigate to the Settings tab
-   - Add the LUKSO testnet Blockscout API:
+   - Add the LUKSO Testnet Blockscout API:
      ```
      https://explorer.execution.testnet.lukso.network/api
      ```